Glossary of Terms

 A sample of a Notice of Appeal can be found at this link.

 A nonrefundable $125 filing fee must be paid at the time a notice of appeal is filed in a civil matter.
+The filing fee must be paid before a notice of appeal will be filed.
+In no event will a filing fee be accepted more than 14 days after a notice of appeal is recvieved by the clerk of the supreme court.

 If you believe that you are indigent and are unable to pay the filing fee, you may file a Petition to Waive Filing Fee on Appeal and Affidavit.
 The personal information you provide in the petition will help the Court decide whether you will be excused from paying the filing fee.
 A copy of the petition, as with any document you file with the Supreme Court, must be served on the opposing party's lawyer or the opposing party directly if the opposing party is not represented by a lawyer.